xsscx/macos-research/code/imageio/Readme.md

 ```
 ## Bigger Picture
 - Whether a specific target function is defined or not changes the behavior of the fuzzing process in Jackalope.
-  - This Code provides other specific target functions that are defined and gain further Fuzzing Coverage
+  - This Code provides other specific target functions that are defined to gain further Fuzzing Coverage
 - These changes includes how the fuzzing iterations are handled, when to clear coverage data, and how timeouts are managed.
 - The presence of a specific target function is a targeted fuzzing approach, as opposed to a broader, more general fuzzing strategy as shown in the original, Example Code.
 - The presence or absence of a defined target function influences the behavior of the fuzzing process.
 This is seen in the conditional checks like if (instrumentation->IsTargetFunctionDefined()).